aaron-grau/curic/react/projects/piano/README.md

 ### `SynthContainer` Component

 The goal of a container component is to allow the presentational component to be as simple and lightweight as possible.
 To create a container, we need map the application state and the Store's dispatch to a set of props that get passed to the presentational component.
 Fortunately, `react-redux` provides a function that does this for us: [`connect`][connect].

 * Create a new directory `components/synth`.
-* Create a file `components/synth/synth.jsx`, and define and export `Synth`, a function component to start.
+* Create a file `components/synth/synth.jsx`.
+Define and export `Synth`, a function component to start.
 * Create a file `components/synth/synth_container.jsx`, and import [`connect`] from `react-redux` and your `Synth` component.
 * Define a `mapStateToProps(state)` function.
 Return an object mapping `state.notes` to a `notes` key.
 * Import your `keyPressed` and `keyReleased` action creators.